Strobesstrobes

 What is a mass assignment vulnerability?

-Mass assignment, also called over-posting or autobinding, is when a framework automatically maps all incoming request fields onto an internal object, letting an attacker set properties that should be off-limits.
+Mass assignment, also called over-posting or autobinding, is when a framework automatically maps all incoming request fields onto an internal object, letting you set properties that should be off-limits.
 If a user-update endpoint binds the whole JSON body to a User model, adding a field the form never showed can flip privileges.

 PATCH /api/users/me HTTP/1.1